-RHe commented that has always been the challenge to define where the Residual Balancer role should start and finish and what is the role of Shippers in balancing supply and demand during Stage 2 of the Gas Deficit Emergency].
-[If desired then Industry would need to come up with suitable justification as to and what is the role of Shippers in Stage 2.
-Industry would need to come up with an argument why the Residual Balancer role should be wide ned and the shipper role correspondingly reduced.
+RHe commented that has always been the challenge to define where the Residual Balancer role should start and finish and what is the role of Shippers in Stage 2.
+Industry would need to come up with an argument why the Residual Balancer role should be wider.